HCavers/First_GUI/README.md

 Basic GUI made with javafx, used for learning puporses.
+Hello Jeffrey